WANdisco/wandisco-documentation/docs/quickstarts/installation/s3-adlsg2_bi.md

 sidebar_label: AWS S3 & ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to migrate data from an AWS S3 bucket to an ADLS Gen2 container, or vice versa.
+Use this quickstart to configure Fusion to migrate data from an AWS S3 bucket to an ADLS Gen2 container, or from an ADLS Gen2 container to an AWS S3 bucket.
 The set up is the same for either scenario, just choose the direction when starting your migration.

 What this guide will cover: